dock108/algo-mvp/README.md

 ### Environment Variables

-API credentials must be set as environment variables:
+API credentials and service endpoints should be set as environment variables.

 **Alpaca:**
 - `ALPACA_KEY_ID`: Your Alpaca API Key ID.
 - `ALPACA_SECRET_KEY`: Your Alpaca Secret Key.
-(These are for live or paper trading accounts; data fetching uses the SIP feed available with free accounts.)
+- `ALPACA_BASE_URL`: The base URL for the Alpaca API.
+For paper trading with `AlpacaBrokerAdapter`, this defaults to `https://paper-api.alpaca.markets`.
+If not set, the adapter will use this paper trading URL.
+For live trading, you would set this to the live API endpoint.

+> **Note:** This project uses the modern `alpaca-py` SDK (^0.40.0) instead of the deprecated `alpaca-trade-api`.
+The `AlpacaBrokerAdapter` and data fetching modules have been updated to use this newer SDK, which provides better compatibility with recent Python versions and more reliable operation.

 **Tradovate (Demo):**
 - `TRADOVATE_CLIENT_ID`: Your Tradovate demo client ID (optional, might depend on specific demo setup).